Università Commerciale Luigi Bocconi, Italy

 - have all ILR core requirements completed;

-- be in good standing with the ILR School and the University; and
+- are in good standing with the ILR School and the University; and

 - have a 3.3 GPA.